 One of the key features of GISsurfer is the ability to display a vast amount of data that is hosted on GIS (Geographical Information System) servers.
 Using this feature I have produced GISsurfer links that display a variety of maps.
 Each time you open any of these maps or turn on an overlay layer, the most recent data flows from the GIS server to your screen.

 In addition to the GIS overlay layers that are 'on' when the map opens, each map has other overlay layers you can turn on/off and restack.
-The order in which you turn layers on greatly affects the appearance of the map.
+Each layer you turn on is stacked on top of other layers that are on.
+Thus the order in which you turn layers on greatly affects the appearance of the map.

-If you click the 'top' overlay layer then usually you will see a display with all the attribute data the GIS server has for the thing that you clicked.
+If you click the 'top' overlay layer then usually you will see a display with all the attribute data the GIS server has for thing that you clicked.
 Sometimes the attribute data includes a link that leads to more information.
-Don't know what 'top' means?
-Please open any map you see below and read the Map tips.

 Wildland Fire Map